Central Expressway (Sri Lanka): Stage 3

 Cost for this stage 3 stretch of the expressway has been estimated at Rs.135 billion.
 Awarding of the contract for Central Expressway Stage III have stirred up questions and controversy.
 It was revealed that funding for the third phase also from commercial loan with a high interest rates.
 President Maithripala Sirisena had said the tender procedure was violated when awarding the contract for the expressway.
 In September 2017, Prime Minister Ranil Wickramasinghe had to make a parliament statement regarding this.
-The construction was re-commenced in December 2020 by Prime Minister Mahinda Rajapaksha.
+The construction was re-commenced in December 2020 by Prime Minister Mahinda Rajapaksha.Restarted in 2025,Pothuhera to Rambukkana (13.8 km): Over 90% of civil work is done.
+It is scheduled to open in early 2027.Rambukkana to Galagedara (18.65 km): Contracts worth LKR 112 billion were awarded to local firms.
+It is scheduled for completion in 2028.